drexed/lite-ruby/docs/ARRAY.md

 `delete_first(!)`
 ------
 Removes the first element from an array.
-Like `shift`,but returns the array instead of the removed element.
+Like `shift`, but returns the array instead of the removed element.

 ```ruby
 ['1','2','3'].delete_first #=> ['2','3']